sakibahammed/Just-an-Ordinary-project/README.md

         1 .
 Task Repetition :
             The function does a task than call itself to the task again with different input.
         2. Stopping point : at this segment function stop calling itself.

+# Lexical Scope of function :

+    A function can access variables from it own scope , the outer scope , and the outer function scope and global scope,

+        like :

+        Inside  the function : Variable defined within the function can be accessed inside the function. outside of the function : The function can also access variables from the outer function.

+        Outside the function : function can also access variables from the outer function.

+        Global scope : The function can also access variables from the top level code that is not inside any function.